rwth-i6/i6_experiments/users/zeyer/experiments/exp2022_07_21_transducer/exp_fs_base/README.md

 - all label smoothing: note that the LR scheduling is very much affected by this!

 TODO:
-- chunking:
-  - aux CTC, needs extension of CondLayer to return multiple outputs
-  - cond on train_flag and only if seq_len > chunk_size
 - reproduction loss, as regularization, to get better alignment behavior

 ---